catpea/kurwa/README.md

 ## TODO

++ droppable is doing vertex/link creation
++ find edges with dest/source to location, and then get the nodes.
++ make inpout output nodess just edges
++ make workspaces load children
++ nodes should store a width property, maybe height this will help to calculate center
++ selection rectangle
++ selection ctrl click
 + security patch: lodash omit for .owner and .id
 + parent needs edges data for the two test nodes
 + pullable needs work, get it upgraded and clean
 + make edges work with database version of nodes
 + next steps, create/save new nodes by dblclicks
 + and then, add the enter node feature for edits
 + writables do not work as expected, never mind!